Terminology commonly used in the metal building industry.

 An opening provided with fixed or movable, slanted fins to allow flow of air.

 A description of a class of buildings usually less than 60′ eave height.
-Commonly, they are single story, but do not exceed 4 stories.
+Commonly, they are single story,

 Load and Resistance Factor Design.